KhalisFoundation/sttm-desktop/README.md

  * Clone repository
  * Run `git submodule update --init --recursive` after you `cd` into the repository
  * Run `git checkout -t origin/dev` in the repository root and the www folder
- * Run `npm i` in the repository root and www folder
+ * Run `yarn` in the repository root and www folder
- * Depending on your current operating system, run `npm run pack:win` or `npm run pack:mac` to rebuild the native plugins for your system
+ * Depending on your current operating system, run `yarn run pack:win` or `yarn run pack:mac` to rebuild the native plugins for your system

 ##Configuration
 ###Uploading to Remote